Infrared Sauna Benefits

 What are the health benefits of using an infrared sauna?

 The health benefits that the most experience include improved circulation and pain relief.
 As the heat penetrates your skin, it can both relax your body and mind as well as eliminate those toxins in your body.
-Some report that it stimulates collagen as well.
+The direct, infrared heat on the body’s skin also helps induce the production of collagen as well.
 Those are just some of the health benefits associated with infrared sauna use.

 What is the difference between an infrared sauna and a traditional sauna?

 Perhaps the biggest difference between an infrared sauna and a traditional sauna is the heat.
-The heat sources are different: in a traditional sauna, the heat source is rocks/a stove, whereas in an infrared sauna, it’s infrared light waves.
+The heat sources are different: in a traditional sauna, the heat sources are rocks or a stove to heat the air within the sauna.
+Whereas in an infrared sauna, it’s infrared light waves.
 The heat from an infrared sauna penetrates more deeply, giving a better, more focused experience.
 Plus, an infrared sauna takes up less space and uses less energy.
 Those are some of the differences that have people leaning towards infrared saunas.

 What are the potential risks or side effects of using an infrared sauna?

 Infrared saunas are safe.
 They’re safer, in fact, than traditional saunas.
-That said, you do want to make sure that you don’t get dehydrated, or that you overheat.
-Leave if you feel your skin become irritated or you get even the slightest bit dizzy.
+That said, you want to ensure you don’t get dehydrated, or that you overheat.
+Leave if your skin becomes irritated or you get even the slightest bit dizzy.
 A good rule of thumb: don’t stay in for too long.
 Always consult a doctor before beginning infrared sauna usage.

 What conditions or ailments can be improved with regular use of an infrared sauna?

 Regular infrared sauna usage can help with many conditions that you may be struggling with.
 For example, many report that an infrared sauna can help to relax their muscles and make them less stiff, thus reducing the effect of arthritis and similar conditions.
-By that same token, an infrared sauna can help to improve your cardiovascular health, too.
+The increased blood circulation of an infrared sauna session can also help to improve your cardiovascular health, too.
 A sauna can relax you, thus making it easier to sleep.
 Those are just some of the ways that a sauna can improve your condition.

 What is the optimal duration for an infrared sauna session?

 For most people, the optimal infrared sauna session length is 20 to 40 minutes.
 But, if you’re less experienced with these kinds of saunas, spend less time in them.
-Most novices should stick to around 15 to 20 minutes until they get used to it.
+Most novices should stick to around 15 to 20 minutes until their body grows accustomed to it.
 If you ever feel the slightest bit lightheaded, dizzy, dehydrated, or even just tired, leave.
 Build up the duration over time, but the maximum should be about 40 minutes.

 What are some tips for maximizing the benefits of an infrared sauna session?